leticiamendonca-zz/keptn.github.io/content/docs/develop/usecases/quality-gates-standalone/index.md

 Let's say you deploy and test your applications and services with tools other than Keptn.
 Nevertheless, you can still use Keptn quality gates as a standalone feature.
 Here's how it goes.

-> **Missing:**
-> - Explanation of evaluation service
-> - Explanation of how the identification parameters are used in the queries of the plugins of the Evaluation service

-## Prerequisites
+# Prerequisites

 - Running Keptn installation (_quality gates only_ installation is sufficient, see [here](../../installation/setup-keptn))
-- *Service level objectives* for either individual services or an entire application (depends on your app and on the nature of tests)
+- *Service level objectives* for each service you want to evaluate
-- Supported tool (currently either Prometheus or Dynatrace) that can provide the service level indicators ([SLI](../../reference/slo/)s) for evaulation
+- Supported tool (currently either Prometheus or Dynatrace) that Keptn can query for service level indicators ([SLI](../../reference/slo/)s) for evaulation

-## Configure Keptn
+# Configure Keptn

-1. You need to create a Keptn project and let Keptn know about the used SLI provider (i.e., the endpoint and credentials if needed).
+1. You need to create a Keptn project and let Keptn know about the used SLI provider by providing the endpoint and credentials, if needed.

     ```console
     keptn create project PROJECTNAME
     ```
+    OR
     ```console
-    keptn configure prometheus --project PROJECTNAME --endpoint=http://a.b.c.d
+    keptn create project PROJECTNAME --sli-provider=prometheus --endpoint=https://1.2.3.4
+    ```
     OR
-    keptn configure dynatrace --project PROJECTNAME --endpoint=http://a.b.c.d --api-token=abcde12345
+    ```console
+    keptn create sli-provider prometheus --project=PROJECTNAME --endpoint=https://1.2.3.4
     ```
+    OR
+    ```console
+    keptn create sli-provider dynatrace --project PROJECTNAME --endpoint=http://a.b.c.d --api-token=abcde12345
+    ```

 1. Then you create a Keptn service for each service that you want to evaluate using Keptn quality gates.
-For each service you need to provide a yaml file that contains
+For each service you need to provide a `yaml` file that contains

-    - the service level objectives of that service and
-    - details on how to identify that service when querying the SLI provider
+    - Details on how to uniquely identify that service when querying the SLI provider and
+    - Service level objectives of that service

     ```console
     keptn create service SERVICENAME --project PROJECTNAME --slo=slo.yaml
     ```

-    An example of a `slo.yaml` file is shown below.
+    An example of an `slo.yaml` file is shown below.
 You find more information on service identification, service level indicators and objectives [here](../../reference/slo/).

     ```yaml
-    identification:
+    service_filter:
     - namespace: "project-$STAGE"
     - pod_name: "~carts-primary-.*"
-    strategy: compare_with_latest
+    strategy: "compare_with_previous"
-    - n: 1
+    - number_of_previous_results_to_compare: 1
+    evaluation_time_frame:
+    - start: "2019-10-07T10:17:00"
+    - stop: "2019-10-07T10:22:00"
     objectives:
     - response_time_p90:
-      - pass: 5%
+        - pass: "5%"
-      - needs_approval: 10%
+        - needs_approval: "10%"
     - response_time_p95:
+        - pass: "2%"
+        - needs_approval: "5%"
+    - throughput:
-      - pass: 2%
+        - pass: "-8%"
-      - needs_approval: 5%
+        - needs_approval: "-15%"
     ```

-## Evaluate Keptn quality gates
+# Evaluate Keptn quality gates

 The Keptn quality gates is a two step procedure that consists of starting the evaluation and polling for the results.